Tourism in Italy: Rome

 Rome is the capital city of Italy.
 It is also the capital of the Lazio region, the centre of the Metropolitan City of Rome, and a special comune named Comune di Roma Capitale.
 Rome is the country's most populated comune and the third most populous city in the European Union by population within city limits.
 Rome is located in the central-western portion of the Italian Peninsula, within Lazio (Latium), along the shores of the Tiber.
 Vatican City (the smallest country in the world) is an independent country inside the city boundaries of Rome, the only existing example of a country within a city; for this reason, Rome has sometimes been described as the capital of two states.

 Rome is often referred to as the City of Seven Hills due to its geographic location, and also as the "Eternal City".
-Rome is generally considered to be the "cradle of Western Christian culture and civilization", and the center of the Catholic Church.
+Rome is generally considered to be the "cradle of Western Christian culture and civilization", and the centre of the Catholic Church.
 Rome's history spans 28 centuries.
 While Roman mythology dates the founding of Rome at around 753 BC, the site has been inhabited for much longer, making it a major human settlement for almost three millennia and one of the oldest continuously occupied cities in Europe.
 The city's early population originated from a mix of Latins, Etruscans, and Sabines.
 Eventually, the city successively became the capital of the Roman Kingdom, the Roman Republic and the Roman Empire, and is regarded by many as the first-ever Imperial city and metropolis.
 It was first called The Eternal City (Urbs Aeterna; La Città Eterna) by the Roman poet Tibullus in the 1st century BC, and the expression was also taken up by Ovid, Virgil, and Livy.
 Rome is also called "Caput Mundi" (Capital of the World).

 Rome has become increasingly popular as a tourist destination globally.
 45.6% from 2006 (6.03 million), Rome hosted 8.78 million international tourists in 2014, placing itself as the 14th most visited city in the world.
 Popular tourists attractions in the city include the Colosseum, St Peter's Basilica, the Pantheon and so on, all of which are part of the World Heritage property.
 Other main sights in the city include, the Trevi Fountain, Piazza Navona, Roman Forum, Castel Sant'Angelo, the Basilica of St. John Lateran, the Spanish Steps, Villa Borghese park, Piazza del Popolo, the Trastevere and the Janiculum.